robtweed/ewd-qoper8/guide.md

  "time": "Wed Mar 02 2016 06:33:35 GMT+0000 (GMT)"
 }
 ```
-You can see at once that the message that was constructed from Express’s req object is much more complex than before (see the youSent part of the message, shown in bold):
+You can see at once that the message that was constructed from Express's req object is much more complex than before (see the youSent part of the message, shown in bold):
-- **type**: this is set to ‘ewd-qoper8-express’
+- **type**: this is set to 'ewd-qoper8-express'
 - **method**: matches the HTTP method
 - **headers**: contains the HTTP request headers (req.headers)
 - **params**: contains any req.params properties